PragmaticFlow/NBomber.Docs/docs/nbomber-studio/loadtests-in-k8s/docker.md

 :::info
 *We assume that you have already created your NBomber load test, built the Docker image, and published it to your company's container registry.*

-In the following example, we will use the Docker image nbomberdocker/nb-studio-k8sdemo, which we built specifically for this demo.
+In the following example, we will use the Docker image [**nbomberdocker/nb-studio-k8sdemo**](https://hub.docker.com/r/nbomberdocker/nb-studio-k8sdemo), which we built specifically for this demo.
+The source code is located [here](https://github.com/PragmaticFlow/NBomber/tree/dev/examples/NBomberStudioK8sDemo).
 :::

 Open the **Load Tests** menu and choose the **Docker** project type.
 Next, fill in the required fields for your load test: **Test Name** and **Test Suite**.
 You can also choose how many Agents (**Agents Count**) should run your load test.